The next-generation operating system for the Apple Watch launched on September 13, 2016.

 In the Messages app, a redesign makes it quicker to reply to incoming texts, and a new "Scribble" feature allows you to write replies on the Apple Watch face with a finger.

 watchOS 3 was released to public on Tuesday, September 13, following several months of beta testing.
 It requires iOS 10 to install, which was also released on September 13.

-An upcoming watchOS 3.2 update is also in the works and three betas have been seeded to developers thus far. watchOS 3.2 includes a "Theater Mode" that's designed to let customers quickly mute the sound on their device and disable raise to wake, preventing the screen from lighting up with arm movement.
+watchOS 3.2 includes a "Theater Mode" that's designed to let customers quickly mute the sound on their device and disable raise to wake, preventing the screen from lighting up with arm movement.
 Theater Mode is ideal for using when watching a movie or play, or when sleeping.

 watchOS 3.2 also brings SiriKit to the Apple Watch, allowing customers to ask Siri to do things like send messages, send payments, book a ride, log a workout, make a call, search through photos, and more.
 SiriKit has been available on iOS devices since the release of iOS 10, but is new to the Apple Watch in watchOS 3.2.